luci/luci-py/appengine/swarming/doc/Bot.md

             after every single task.
     *   Bots required many python libraries or other third parties to be preinstalled.
-        *   The Swarming bot contains all the python libraries that are needed.
+        *   The Swarming bot contains almost all the python libraries that are needed except for pywin32 on Windows and PyObjC on macOS.
-            The code is designed to not depend on OS specific libraries (like pywin32) and use raw calls instead to reduce the footprint.
 *   API and deployment
     *   Bot API versioning.
 Updating bots and Swarming server has to be done synchronously and/or the bot API has to be versioned.